Dealing with a sloping garden

 The garden is sloping – How to deal with Up slopes and Down slopes

 When ground rises up, it always appears closer to the eye, so as a result your garden will appear shorter.
 If you want to visually lengthen the garden, then an easy way is to put something that really catches the eye at the end of the garden.
-This can be anything from seating, sculpture, pots or even an eye catching plant – it just has to be big enough to catch your eye and make you look to the end of the garden.
+This can be anything from seating, sculpture, pots or even an eye catching plant – it just has to be big enough to catch your eye and make you¬†look to the end of the garden.
+If the garden is small, like this one, then use plants that grow upwards so make you look up to the sky – and that helps give the feeling of more space.

-Obviously, drainage issues in upwardly sloping gardens are also pretty important, so you need to ensure any water runoff is easily drained away before it gets to the back door.
-Without terracing, you may only end up with a small area you can utilise fully, but you can flatten off small areas of lawn more easily to accomodate seating, but if the rest of the garden is really attractive even if you can’t sit there – does it really matter?
+Obviously, drainage issues in upwardly sloping gardens are also pretty important, so you need to ensure¬†any water runoff¬†is easily drained away before it gets to the back door. ¬†Without terracing, you may only end up with a small area you can utilise fully, but you can flatten off small areas of lawn more easily to accommodate seating, but if the rest of the garden is really attractive even if you can’t sit there – does it really matter?

 Garden slopes can be limiting, as it is easy to end up with only a small usable space in the garden, but with a little trickery you can minimise the effects of the contours.
 Always try to have an area that is flat enough for a table and chairs.